1. What Makes a Good Joint Panel?

 In years when ACCUTE can offer travel funds, yes, although you should be an ACCUTE member.
 Also, if the association is meeting at the Congress and holding its own panels, your travel stipend may be paid from their funds instead.
 “Double-dipping” is not allowed.

-Click here to find out how to submit a proposal for or to a joint session.
+Click here to find out how to submit a proposal to a joint panel.